Liveness and Latency of Byzantine State-Machine Replication (Extended Version): SMR Synchronizer Specification and Implementation

-\entry ensures that if some process enters view $v$, then all correct processes will do so within at most $d$ units of time of each other ($d = 2\delta$ for our implementation).
-This only holds if within $d$ no process attempts to advance to a higher view, as this may make some processes skip $v$ and enter a higher view directly. \entry also holds only starting from some view $\B$, since a synchronizer may not be able to guarantee it for views entered before $\GST$.
+\entry ensures that, if some process enters view $v$, then all correct processes will do so within at most $d$ time units of each other ($d = 2\delta$ for our implementation).
+This only holds if within $d$ no process attempts to advance to a higher view, as this may make some processes skip $v$ and enter a higher view directly. \entry also holds only starting from some view $\B$, since we may not be able to guarantee it for views entered before $\GST$.

 \startup ensures that some correct process enters view $1$ if $f+1$ processes call $\padvance$.
 Given a view $v$ entered by a correct process, \progress determines conditions under which some correct process will enter the next view $v+1$.
 This will happen if for some set $P$ of $f+1$ correct processes, any process in $P$ entering $v$ eventually calls $\padvance$.
 Note that even a single $\padvance$ call at a correct process {\em may} lead to a view switch (reflecting the fact that in implementations faulty processes may help this correct process). \startup and \progress ensure that the synchronizer {\em must} switch if at least $f+1$ correct processes ask for this.
 We now illustrate a typical pattern of their use, which we later apply to PBFT (\S\ref{sec:liveness}).
 To this end, we consider a simple client in Figure~\ref{fig:toy}, where in each view a process sets a timer for a fixed duration $\tau$ and calls $\padvance$ when the timer expires.
-Using \startup and \progress we prove that this client keeps switching views forever as follows. \begin{proposition} In any execution of the client in Figure~\ref{fig:toy}: $\forall v.\, \exists v'.\, v'>v \wedge {\tm{v'}\fdef}$. \end{proposition}
+Using \startup and \progress we prove that this client keeps switching views forever as follows. \begin{proposition} In any execution of the client in Figure~\ref{fig:toy}: $\forall v.\, \exists v'.\, v'>v \wedge {\tm{v'}\fdef}$. \end{proposition} \begin{proof} Since all correct processes initially call $\padvance$, by \startup some correct process eventually enters view $1$.
+Assume now that the proposition is false, so that there is a maximal view $v$ entered by any correct process.
+Let $P$ be any set of $f+1$ correct processes and consider an arbitrary process $p_i \in P$ that enters $v$.
+When this happens, $p_i$ sets the $\timer$ for the duration $\tau$.
+The process then either calls $\padvance$ when $\timer$ expires, or enters a new view $v'$ before this.
+In the latter case $v' > v$ by \monotonicity, which is impossible.
+Hence, $p_i$ eventually calls $\padvance$ while in $v$.
+Since $p_i$ was chosen arbitrarily, $\forall p_i \in P.\, {\te{i}{v}\fdef} {\implies} {\ta{i}{v}\fdef}$.
+Then by \progress we get $\tm{v+1}\fdef$: a contradiction. \end{proof}